AntLightCode/spreadsheetmemo-page/README.md

 ### Contribute to the Library

-The library is community-driven and would love to see your contributions!
+The library is open to everyone and would love to see your contributions!
 Whether you have new learning materials, improvements to existing documents, or bug fixes - all contributions help learners around the world.

 📂 **Library Repository**: [github.com/AntLightCode/spreadsheetmemo-library](https://github.com/AntLightCode/spreadsheetmemo-library)